How to use a file manager to protect your manuscript

 You should never move files, transfer files or share files without creating a new version with ‘Save As‘.

-There is nothing worse for a writer than losing all their work due to a computer problem.
+There is nothing worse for a writer than losing all their work due to a file browsing or computer problem.
+Don’t take any chances with all your weeks and months of hard work.

-Taking the time to learn how to be a good file manager with File Explorer in Windows or Finder in Mac to protect your work is vital.
-You don’t need to be as pedantic as I am, but you should definitely review how your manuscript files are saved, protected and backed up.
+It is vital that you should take the time to learn how to be a good file manager with File Explorer in Windows or Finder in Mac to protect your work.

 At the very least, have copies saved externally.
 However, setting up a simple system as I have outlined above does not take much time at all.